 Help children use our electronic scanning system to check their library books in and out as well as organising the Library so that it looks beautiful and inviting for children to spend time in.

 Play with our Reception children in their own playground and field area for the Autumn Term when they settling in to school, then help our youngest children make the transition to the big playground and in their first Spring Term.

 Drawn from Year 6, these children use some of their lunch hours to assist with administrative duties such as photocopying, collating and laminating.
 They are also taught to develop an efficient telephone manner and deal with routine calls.

 Our eldest pupils take this responsibility, with a boy and a girl from each of our Houses being joint Captains.
 As well as helping audit and maintain P.E equipment through the year, Sports Captains are key to Sports Day.
 In the lead up to this special day, and on the day itself, Sports Captains rally members of their house across all year groups to contribute to the team sprit of this competitive event where individual scores also count towards overall House totals.

 Each of our seven Houses has two House Captains from Year 6.
-These pupils help organise House Circle Times each half term when children from classes across the school meet as a House group with the teacher who leads their house.
+These pupils help organise House Worships each half term when children from classes across the school meet as a House group with the teacher who leads their House.
 It is a great opportunity for children from different year groups to get to know one another.
-They find out about their House Hero and make a presentation about them to the whole school.
-All our Houses are named after a figure of significance, past or current, and have a House colour of their own: Archimedes is green, Ayres-Zephaniah is red, Da Vinci is yellow, Earhart is blue, Jemison is orange, Keller is purple, Lennon is pink.
+They find out about their House Hero and bring this information back to share in their class so all the children get to know about the House Heroes.
+All our Houses are named after a figure of significance, past or current, and have a House colour of their own: Archimedes is green, Potter-Zephaniah is red, Da Vinci is yellow, Earhart is blue, Jemison is orange, Keller is purple, Lennon is pink.